dierre72/crontab-match/README.md

-Crontab string matching with actual date time
+Crontab string matching with actual date time - Version 1.1
 =============================================

 Bash script return true if the crontab string passed can run in the actual date otherwise false.